polterguy/lizzie/docs/introduction.md

 Lizzie is a programming language based upon the (good) ideas from Lisp, but without the _"funny syntax"_.
 Although this arguably eliminates most of the peculiarities from Lisp, it still keeps some of these around.
-The same way that Lisp is based upon Symbolix Expressions, or S-Expressions, Lizzie is arguably based upon similar constructs.
-So hence some things will come very natural for every developer that has done any development, in languages such as JavaScript and C#, while some things will feel different in the beginning in Lizzie.
+The same way that Lisp is based upon Symbolix Expressions, or S-Expressions, Lizzie is based upon similar constructs.
+So hence some things will come very natural for every developer that has done any development, in languages such as JavaScript and C#, while some things will feel different.
 However, let's start with the basics.

 ## Binding your Lizzie code to your domain types